NecrOctopuS/support_bot/README.md

 The program answer for users messages in [Telegram](https://telegram.org/) and [VK](https://vk.com/) according [DialogFlow](https://dialogflow.cloud.google.com/) intents.

+Dialogflow is a Google-owned developer of human–computer interaction technologies based on natural language conversations.

 ### How to install

 Then you need to deploy this project to [Heroku](https://heroku.com/)